Trusted WordPress tutorials, when you need them most.

 We recommend choosing a reputable WordPress hosting service with excellent customer support to address problems like this effectively.
 You can check out our list of the best WordPress hosting providers to find the best option for your website.

 We hope that this article helped you add a favicon to your WordPress site.
-You may also want to see our guide on how to make a logo for your website or our expert picks of the must-have WordPress plugins to grow your website.
+You may also want to see our expert picks of the best free logo makers to help you look like a pro and our guide on how to easily add icon fonts to your WordPress theme.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.